MoldyMacaroniX/dashword.net/_src/posts/speedrun-review.md

 ---
 title: "Speedrun: The Best Extreme Demon in Geometry Dash"
-desc: "Speedrun was one of the most unique levels for its time.
+desc: "Speedrun was one of the most unique Geometry Dash levels for its time.
 It is a very fun and enjoyable level."
 image: https://i.imgur.com/GwnZrf5.png
 date: 2022-02-06
 tags: